Using Python's pip to Manage Your Projects' Dependencies

 Using Requirements Files

-The pip install command always installs the latest published version of a package, but sometimes your code requires a specific package version to work correctly.
+The pip install command by default installs the latest published version of a package, but sometimes your code requires a specific package version to work correctly.

 You want to create a specification of the dependencies and versions that you used to develop and test your application so that there are no surprises when you use the application in production.